Roger Stone pleads not guilty to charges from Mueller probe

 Breaking News Emails

-Roger Stone, a former adviser to President Donald Trump, pleaded not guilty Tuesday to obstruction, giving false statements and witness tampering charges he faces as part of special counsel Robert Mueller's investigation into Russian election interference.
+Roger Stone, a former adviser to President Donald Trump, pleaded not guilty Tuesday to charges brought by special counsel Robert Mueller as part of his investigation into Russian election interference.

 Stone, 66, was arrested Friday morning after a grand jury in the U.S. District Court for the District of Columbia indicted him on one count of obstruction of an official proceeding, five counts of making false statements and one count of witness tampering.
 He was later released on a $250,000 signature bond.

 On Tuesday, Stone only addressed the court to say he understood the conditions of his release, which had not changed.
-He will still not be allowed to contact potential witnesses in the case, his passport remains seized and his travel is restricted to his home in Florida, the D.C.
-DMV area and New York.
+He will still not be allowed to contact potential witnesses in the case, his passport remains seized and his travel is restricted to his home in Florida, the D.C., Delaware, Maryland and Virginia area, and New York.

-He did not speak as he made his way out of the courthouse.
+Stone did not speak as he made his way into the courthouse, where reporters, supporters and protestors had gathered outside.

+He was whisked away in a black SUV after the hearing while people holding up signs that said "Free Stone Jail Hillary" and "Free Stone Fire Mueller" intermingled by the courthouse door with a group holding up the letters to spell out "traitor."

-In August of 2016, Stone was claiming both publicly and privately to have communicated with Organization 1, known to be Wikileaks, while the organization made a public statement denying direct talks, according to the indictment.
+In August 2016, Stone was claiming both publicly and privately to have communicated with Organization 1, known to be WikiLeaks, while it made a public statement denying direct talks, according to the indictment.

 During that summer, Stone, who left the Trump campaign in 2015 but "maintained regular contact with and publicly supported" the campaign through the 2016 election, spoke with senior Trump campaign officials about WikiLeaks and “information it might have had that would be damaging to the Clinton Campaign," the indictment said.